microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 Pages are `ICommands`, which means they also are observable via the `INotifyPropChanged` interface.
 This allows the page to set `Loading` as needed and change the value once the results are loaded.

+Pages may also specify an `AccentColor`.
+DevPal will use this color to stylize elements of the page with that color.

 #### List Pages